 Field Size Туре Power Reset Value Description Enab_accel 1 rw 0 Enable Arbitration Acceleration.
-When set to one, the PHY will use the enhancements specified in Section 4.4 of 1394a-2000 specification.
+When set to one, the PHY will use the enhancements specified in clause 7.10.
 PHY behavior is unspecified if the value of Enab_accel is changed while a bus request is pending.
 Enab_multi 1 rw 0 Enable Multispeed Packet Concatenation.
 When set to one, the link will signal the speed of all packets to the PHY.
 Page_select 3 rw 000 Selects which of eight possible PHY register pages are accessible through the window at PHY register addresses 10002 through 11112, inclusive.
 Port_select 4 rw 000 If the page selected by Page_select presents per-port information, this field selects which port's registers are accessible through the window at PHY register addresses 10002 through 11112, inclusive.
 Ports are numbered monotonically starting at zero, p0.

 The port status page is used to access configuration and status information for each of the PHY's ports.
-The port is selected by writing zero to Page\select and the desired port number to Port\select in the PHY register at address 01112.
-The format of the port status page is illustrated by Table 10 below; reserved fields are shown shaded.
+The port is selected by writing zero to Page_select and the desired port number to Port_select in the PHY register at address 01112.
+The format of the port status page is illustrated by Table 10 below, reserved fields are shown shaded.
 The meanings of the register fields with the port status page are defined by Table 11.